 |Hereditary papillary renal carcinoma (HPRC) (AD) [7,8]||MET 7q34, proto-oncogene (hepatocyte growth factor receptor)||Papillary type 1||Approaching 100%||None known|

 |Birt-Hogg-Dubé syndrome (BHD) (AD) [9-12]||FLCN 17p11.2, tumor suppressor (folliculin)||Hybrid oncocytic, chromophobe, oncocytoma, papillary, clear cell||15%–30%||Cutaneous: fibrofolliculomas/ trichodiscomas|

 |Pulmonary: lung cysts, spontaneous pneumothoraces|

 Autosomal dominant mode of inheritance is the pattern of transmission reported within the families affected by these major RCC syndromes.
 Autosomal dominant means that it is sufficient for the altered gene to be present in one of the parents and that the chances of transmitting this gene and the disease to the offspring is 50% for each pregnancy.
 Genetic tests performed in Clinical Laboratory Improvement Amendments (CLIA)-certified laboratories are available for the genes associated with VHL, HLRCC, HPRC, and BHD.
 Genetic counseling is a prerequisite for genetic testing.
-(Refer to the PDQ summary on Cancer Genetics Risk Assessment and Counseling for more information.)
+For more information, see Cancer Genetics Risk Assessment and Counseling.